 The day that the atomic bomb was dropped on Nagasaki, Robert recalled the camp shook since it was 80 miles from the city.
 The POWs heard the war was over on August 15, but officially learned it was over the next day, at 9:00 A.M., from the camp commandant, who informed the POWs that the war was over.
 He also told them that they had to stay in the camp.
 On August 24, the Japanese gave the POWs paint and canvas and told them to paint “POW.” on the canvas and put it on the barracks roofs.

 On August 28, B-29s appeared over the camp.
 Two of the planes circled and dropped fifty-gallon drums to the POWs.
 For the first time, the POWs knew they were now in charge.
 Most of the guards quickly disappeared.
 On September 15, Americans arrived in the camp.
-When he was liberated, John weighed less than 80 pounds.
-The POWs were taken by truck to the train station.
-They road the train to Nagasaki.
+The POWs were taken by truck to the train station and rode the train to Nagasaki.
 Once there, they were given physicals, deloused, and the seriously ill were boarded onto a hospital ship.
 The rest were taken by the U.S.S.
 Marathon to Okinawa.
 From there, they were flown back to the Philippines before returning to the United States on the Dutch ship, the S.S.
 Klipfontein arriving there in October 1945.
 It was during this time that his brother received a POW postcard from him which had been written by him before he had left the Philippines.